dita-cyber/KQL/README.md

 Over the last three years, I've relied on these queries to help me efficiently search, analyze, and react to all alerts and events I encountered as a SIEM technician and SOC analyst.
 Knowing KQL (Kusto Query Language) is a very important skill for all professionals working on Microsoft environments.

-Below I will list all KQL queries I use on my day to day; however, you can find the complete information of all tables and its use cases under the official Microsoft documentation about KQL and advanced hunting schema.
+I listed below all KQL queries I use on my day to day; however, you can find the complete information of all tables and its use cases under the official Microsoft documentation about KQL and advanced hunting schema.

 **Kusto Query Language overview:** https://learn.microsoft.com/en-us/kusto/query/?view=microsoft-fabric